hyperstack-org/hyperstack/docs/development-workflow/hyper-spec/03-methods-and-features.md

 By default the client environment will be reinitialized at the beginning of every spec.
 If this is not needed you can speed things up by adding the `no_reset` flag to a block of specs.

+> Note if you are using `visit` to directly load a page and still want to use methods like `on_client` and the expectation helpers, see the last section on using visit at the end of this document.

 # Details

 ### The `on_client` method